 Perhaps invest in some wine-related funds where his expertise lies?
 We bet that he'll earn his first pot of gold in no time!
 We'd recommend he try his hand at Aviva's unit trust investment platform, dollarDEX which offers more than 700 funds for him to choose from.

-Needless to say, Night's King should be looking into some travel insurance in preparation for his trip across the Wall (oh, Bran…).
+Needless to say, Night's King should be looking into some travel insurance since he’s traveling quite a bit for his battle.

-Lucky for him, Aviva's Travel Prestige plan allows cancellation or change of travel plans for any reason so if he changes his mind about invading the North, no problem!
+Lucky for him, Aviva's Travel Prestige plan allows cancellation or change of travel plans for any reason so if he changes his mind about invading Westeros, no problem!

 He can also level up his coverage with a winter sports add-on from Aviva for full coverage should the White Walkers feel up to some recreational winter activity.

 To ensure that she can be financially independent and does not have to rely on whoever she marries, a regular savings plan will pave the way for her.
-She just needs to make sure that when she nominates her beneficiary, it isn't Littlefinger!
+She just needs to make sure that her next partner doesn’t have a track record of mysteriously-dead lovers!